Sinio-Manoka/tsunami_lab/doc/sphinx/input/Tsunami_Simulations.rst

       We trimmed the bathymetry values starting from the point ``-3.9362,-1.2386e+05,-53000,0``  opting not to choose the point ``5.7205,-1.25e+05,-53487,0``
-      despite it's suitable x-coordinate, due to the positive bathymetry associated with that point.
+      despite it's a suitable x-coordinate, due to the positive bathymetry associated with that point.
       We concluded the trimming process at the point ``-968.75,-1000,-427.9,0`` avoid including the point ``-994.25,1000,427.9,0`` , which comes afterward and skips the epicenter.